 Conventional electric strikes require cutting out a portion of the doorjamb to allow the latchbolt in the extended condition to exit the keeper, permitting the door to swing open.
 This visible portion of the conventional electric strike can detract from the overall appearance of an opening.
 The amount of material removed from the doorjamb to accommodate the electric strike depends upon the size of the electric strike body, faceplate and the design of the keeper.

-Equipping an outswing exterior door with a conventional electric strike exposes the keeper and the release mechanism, detracting from the aesthetics.
+Equipping an outswinging exterior door with a conventional electric strike exposes the keeper and the release mechanism, detracting from the aesthetics.
 Another downside of installing a conventional electric strike onto an outswing exterior door is the keeper mechanism is exposed to the elements, including those wishing to gain unauthorized access.
 For some applications, a latch protector can be installed, covering the electric strike and providing protection against unauthorized access.

-Over the last several years, a number of electric strike manufacturers have introduced their versions of the “No Cut” centerline latch electric strike.
-Although the overall design of the “No Cut” electric strikes vary, the basic concept is that no keeper cutout in the doorjamb is necessary in order to remotely release the door.
-Depending upon the make and model, “No Cut” electric strikes can accommodate cylindrical lock latchbolts and centerline mortise lock latchbolts having a ½” or 5/8” throw.
-Some “No Cut” electric strikes are designed to fit within the doorjamb strike box.
+Over the last several years, a number of electric strike manufacturers have introduced their versions of the "No Cut" centerline latch electric strike.
+Although the overall design of the "No Cut" electric strikes vary, the basic concept is no keeper cutout in the doorjamb is necessary in order to remotely release the door.
+Depending upon the make and model, "No Cut" electric strikes can accommodate cylindrical lock latchbolts and centerline mortise lock latchbolts having a ½" or 5/8" throw.
+Some "No Cut" electric strikes are designed to fit within the doorjamb strike box.

 The most common application for a "No Cut" electric strike is replacing the ASA strike plate used in hollow metal ANSI prepped doorjambs in order to remotely release a cylindrical lock.
 The ASA strike plate is 4-7/8" tall by1-1/4” wide and normally has a lip 3-3/8” tall that allows the latchbolt to retract into the centrally located strike opening without marring the jamb.